amandamacgregor/intro-docker-spark-kafka/README.md

 Can't log in, going back to bash version of command and user creation, pinning apache/airflow:2.10.2 instead of latest since that seems to be the root of the issue.

 Had to open from an incognito window, but was able to log in finally.

+Had file path issues, got a little ugly but got some code to work and the task finally passed.

+dbt_run task now failing:
+dbt can’t find the project
+DockerOperator is trying to mount a temp dir that doesn’t exist on macOS (whaa..?)